-While all of those attributes are great to have, what good is the best icing in the world going to do if it’s on a cardboard cake?
+While all of those are fine attributes to have, what good is the best icing in the world going to do if it’s on a cardboard cake?

 Character is the CAKE.
 The other stuff is just icing.

-And character is not something that can be learned, instilled, bought or attained.
+And character is not something that can be learned or bought.

 The biggest mixed signal out there is the lie we tell ourselves – that superficial attributes are a precursor to the most substantial attribute of all: character.